Photos by Tony O'Brien

 HOE STREET CENTRAL BANK (HSCB)

-In place of the Queen, leaders of the local foodbank, homeless kitchen, youth project and primary school grace HSCB banknotes.
-As they are exchanged for pound sterling they raise money for each banknote cause and the HSCB debt abolition fund – enabling the purchase and literal explosion of 1 million pounds worth of local predatory debt.
+In place of the Queen, leaders of the local foodbank, homeless kitchen, youth project and primary school graced HSCB banknotes.
+We raised £40,000 from the sale of these notes worldwide - £20,000 shared between the four note causes and £20,000 to buy and write off 1.2 million pounds worth of local predatory debt.

-Engaging people in a collective act of printing money and abolishing local debt in a former high street bank is a provocative start to a timely conversation about economic justice and education.
-A concentrated programme of ‘Money Talks’ ranging from crypto currencies and good credit to debt and democracy brought together big name pundits with local action groups at HSCB and plans for their continuation are afoot.
+Engaging people in a collective act of printing money and abolishing local debt in a former high street bank is a provocative intervention in dominant narratives around the economics that affect all our lives and the planet we live on.
+The bank has become a hub of economic education, action and events hosting programmes of lively debates and workshops - from debt and democracy to economics and ecology - bringing together big name pundits with local action groups at HSCB.

-HSCB is supported by Waltham Forest Council, Indycube, Lipman-Miliband Foundation, Raymond Williams Foundation, UCL Urban Lab.
+The March 2018 opening of HSCB was supported by a small Waltham Forest Council Arts Development Grant, Indycube letting us in the bank, Lipman-Miliband Foundation and Raymond Williams Foundation, UCL Urban Lab.

 HSCB - Hoe Street Central Bank